12 Inspirational Over-40 Health and Fitness Influencers

 Who: Rosalie Brown, 60

-Why you should follow her: A top trainer in Canada, Rosalie shares recipes (try her Protein Puffs!), shares fitness and nutrition facts, and she shares challenges you can get involved in, such a cardio core challenge she shared in June.
+Why you should follow her: A top trainer in Canada, Rosalie shares recipes (try her Protein Puffs!), shares fitness and nutrition facts, and shares challenges you can get involved in, such as a cardio core challenge she shared in June.
 She also shares exercises that her followers have made a special request for.
-Rosalie is also on The Shopping Channel, and if you’re in the market for new fitness equipment, you’ll get a heads up as to when she’ll be on air.
-Rosalie is regular contributor to D’FYNE and has graced the cover twice also
+Rosalie is also on The Shopping Channel, and if you’re in the market for new fitness equipment, you’ll get a heads-up as to when she’ll be on air.
+Rosalie is a regular contributor to D’FYNE and has graced the cover twice also

 Follow her @rosaliebrownfit.